sjbylo/aba/README.md

 - First, install a bastion host with a fresh version of RHEL
    - a 'minimal install' of RHEL 9.3 and RHEL 8.9 has been tested, other recent versions of RHEL should work too.
 - Clone or copy this git repository (https://github.com/sjbylo/aba.git) to a user's home directory on the bastion.
-  - IMPORTANT: run 'git chackout dev' or 'git clone -b dev https://github.com/sjbylo/aba.git' to use the 'dev' branch.
+  - IMPORTANT: run 'git checkout dev' or 'git clone -b dev https://github.com/sjbylo/aba.git' to use the 'dev' branch.
 - Copy your pull secret in JSON format to the file ~/.pull-secret.json (in your $HOME directory).
    - It's a good idea to make the file user read-only, e.g. `chmod 600 ~/.pull-secret.json`.
    - A pull secret can be downloaded from https://console.redhat.com/openshift/install/pull-secret